 Take care of your eyes!
 You'll be using them a lot.
-Be sure to wear good quality sunglasses (full UV spectrum protection) when you are outside.
+Always wear good quality sunglasses (full UV spectrum protection) when you are outside.

-- Alvernon Optical Inc.: http://www.alvernonoptical.com/index.htm; multiple locations - Dr. Rita Bhakti: very gifted at determining the perfect prescription for glasses or contacts; 3910 N. Campbell - Costco: can fill prescriptions for glasses quite reasonably - .
+- .
+Affinity Eye Care: several locations Dr. Rita Bhakta, OD - Alvernon Optical Inc.: multiple locations - Cornea Associates: for serious eye issues - .
+Costco: can fill prescriptions for glasses quite reasonably - .
 Zunni Optical Online: a favorite of several Fellows

-KIDS' CORNER
+KIDS CORNER

 For parents moving to a new place, child care is one of the most stressful parts of the transition.
-Here are some ideas for three child care options: babysitters, home daycares, and preschools/daycares
+Here are some ideas for three child care options: babysitters, home daycare, and preschools/daycare.